saasquatch/squatch-js/README.md

 </script>
 ```

-## Data only operations
+## Data Only Operations
-Include `user.id` and `user.accountId` in your configuration to register users.
+You can create/upsert users without loading a widget.

 ```html
 <script type="text/javascript">